Quantum Port: Gamification of quantum teleportation for public engagement: Introduction

 However, quantum theory remains a difficult subject for the general public to understand, especially for those without formal training in physics and mathematics.
 This is due to the counter-intuitive nature of fundamental concepts in quantum theory, such as quantum entanglement \cite{Einstein1935} and quantum contextuality \cite{Bell1966,KochenSpecker1968}.
 With the recent announcement on the Willow quantum chip that demonstrated the possibility of real-time quantum error correcting \cite{Willow2024}, we may soon enter the age of fault-tolerant quantum computing \cite{Preskill2025}.
 Hence, it is important to improve quantum literacy among the general public so that quantum theory becomes more accessible to non-specialists.
 In order to achieve this goal, various teaching and learning modules \cite{Violaris2023,Dundar-Coecke2023,Sang2024,Patino2024,Sanz2024,Goorney2024,1Levy2025} and quantum games \cite{Goff2006,Kultima2021,Piispanen2023,Evenbly2024,Gaunkar2024,Piispanen2025,Armbruster2025,2Levy2025} have been proposed to engage audiences of varying levels of backgrounds, so that the quantum ecosystem will be more inclusive than just quantum scientists, researchers, and technology companies.
 In this paper, we describe a quantum card game based on quantum teleportation, called Quantum Port, that features two levels of transformation.
 The first level of transformation comes from the diagrammatic approach to quantum theory \cite{Coecke2017}, whereas the second level of transformation comes from the gamification of the diagrammatic rules to quantum teleportation.

 Our paper will be divided into the following sections.
 In Section \ref{SecMathQuanTele}, we will briefly describe the mathematical formalism and the protocol of quantum teleportation.
 In Section \ref{SecFirstTransformation}, we will explain how a picture of quantum teleportation is derived in the diagrammatic approach of categorical quantum mechanics.
 In Section \ref{SecSecondTransformation}, we will introduce the Quantum Port card game and discuss the gamification process.
-We conclude our work with some future prospects for the current version of Quantum Port.
+In Section \ref{secEngagementModule}, we will provide a moderator guideline to introduce the game and debrief after the gaming session.
+We conclude our work with some future prospects for Quantum Port.